stablekernel/aqueduct/docs/docs/db/executing_queries.md

 The `updateOne` method will return `null` if no rows were updated.
 It is important to note that if `updateOne` is used and more than one row is updated, `updateOne` will throw an exception and the changes to the data *are not reversible*.
 Because this is likely a mistake, this is considered an error, hence the exception is thrown.
 It is up to the programmer to recognize whether or not a particular `updateOne` query would impact multiple rows.

 Update queries have a safety feature that prevents you from accidentally updating every row.
-If you try to execute a `Query<T>` to do an update and no values in `where` have been set, the default behavior of `Query<T>` will throw an exception prior to carrying out the request.
-If you actually want to update every instance of some entity (that is, every row of a table), you must set the `Query<T>`'s `canModifyAllInstances` to `true` prior to execution.
+If you try to execute a `Query<T>` to do an update without configuring `where`, an exception is thrown prior to carrying out the request.
+If you actually want to update every row of a table, you must set the `Query.canModifyAllInstances` to `true` prior to execution.
 (This property defaults to `false`.)

 ### Deleting Data with a Query